All auditions for the 2021 cycle will be conducted with pre-recorded videos and virtual interviews. See more information below.

 If we decide to postpone an audition day, we will post an announcement on the Department of Music website.
 We will also leave a recorded voice message on 410-704-2839.
 University closing announcements are posted on the TU homepage, and recorded messages can be heard on 410-704-NEWS.

-It is your responsibility to notify the Department of Music at 410-704-2839 if you cannot make the rescheduled date.
+It is your responsibility to notify the Department of Music at 410-704-2839 if you cannot make the scheduled date.

 Students who are recommended for a Department of Music scholarship will receive a Scholarship Award Form approximately two to four weeks after the audition.
 Students who wish to accept the scholarship must complete and return the form by the designated deadline.